 Llanhilleth Conservative & Unionist Club.

-In the early 1900s the Conservatives at Llanhilleth had been looking to get a club of their own and on Monday 9th January 1911 a meeting to consider the matter was held at the Llanhilleth Workmen’s Institute.
+In the early 1900’s the Conservatives at Llanhilleth were looking to get a club of their own and on Monday 9th January 1911 a meeting to consider the matter was held at the Llanhilleth Workmen’s Institute.
 Mr F. W. Pratt presided and the other gentlemen present were as follows – Mr H. T. Wooding (Conservative Agent of Pontypool); Mr A. H. Wilkins (of the Conservative Central Office London); Mr A. H. Babbidge (Pontypool); Mr W. P. Rumsey; Mr James Challenger; Mr J. H. Bond; Mr B. C. Phillips; Mr F. W. James (Six Bells); Mr C. G. Hopkins; Mr George Sainsbury; Mr T. Harris; Mr T. J. Davies and others:

-The Chairman put forth arguments that a Club run on strict Conservative lines was greatly needed in the district and hoped that one would be established at Llanhilleth very soon.
-Mr W. P. Rumsey told how he had been in a conversation with a gentleman who owned two houses on the main road who would be prepared to make the necessary alterations and also build a Billiard Room if necessary, also he was willing to lease the properties or even sell them.
-He pointed out the gentleman’s name was Mr David Lewis, a local Builder.
-He was also negotiating with Mr W. J. Everett the Solicitor of Pontypool.
+The chairman put forth arguments that a club, run on strict Conservative lines, was greatly needed in the district and hoped that one would be established at Llanhilleth very soon.
+Mr W. P. Rumsey told how he had been in a conversation with a gentleman who owned two houses on the main road who would be prepared to make the necessary alterations and also build a billiard room if necessary, also he was willing to lease the properties or even sell them.
+He pointed out the gentleman’s name was Mr David Lewis, a local builder.
+He was also negotiating with Mr W. J. Everett the solicitor of Pontypool.
 It was reported that the premises were worth about £500 and the alterations would cost about £600.
 The population of Llanhilleth at this time was 7,000 and the proposed club would serve three polling districts.

 Mr F. W. James of Six Bells stated he had been associated with several clubs and he moved that the new club at Llanhilleth should be called “The Conservative and Unionist Club”.
 This was seconded by Mr G. Sainsbury and carried unanimously.